bogunia/ghr3/README.md

 ## Project Status

+I used grommet and react-query in this project.

 The username for the GitHub user is parsed from the URL path.
 A list of repositories for the user is generated.
 Each list item contains the following: name, description, stars, language.
 Each repository name links to that repository in GitHub when clicked.

 The username is displayed on the page.
 The username links to the user’s profile in GitHub when clicked.

+To do: pass a token with the requests and add pagination.

+To improve quality:
+Move some pieces to components.
+Handling of corner cases - better messages, make more consistent (e.g. when no public repositories).
+Add onClick to a row.
+Add unit tests.